Mittag! (@ Cafe Mengin) http://4sq.com/cubrlX 7 hrs ago

 Hello Richard,

 my plugin works like all the other SK2-filters and only modifies the karmalevel of the comment SK2 is currently checking.
-Peter Westwoods plugin seems to jump in after all filters/other plugins have done their work and limits the karmalevel for certain comments (first timers or whatever is specified in the wordpress admin) to something that would cause them to get thrown into moderation … so no, it will not disable other – especially Peter Westwoods – plugins Smile
+Peter Westwoods plugin seems to jump in after all filters/other plugins have done their work and limits the karmalevel for certain comments (first timers or whatever is specified in the wordpress admin) to something that would cause them to get thrown into moderation … so no, it will not disable other – especially Peter Westwoods – plugins :-)

 Hmmm, I’ve been running this for a couple of weeks now.
 Spam Karma is working great and no spam is getting through.
 But it doesn’t seem to be adding negative values for any akismet checks?
 I see in the comments that get through that it assigns 5 points to comments that akismet blesses as spam free.
 But I see no such negative values or any feedback on things that are trapped as spam?